Why did you choose to join Mott MacDonald?

 What is the best thing about your job?

 The team I work with.
 My colleagues are fun and intelligent, and excellent engineers; they are people I trust and enjoy working with from day to day.
 Also, a quality team is what wins the most interesting projects - and fosters the best growth in its younger members.

 How would you describe the culture of Mott MacDonald?

 There’s a good sense of camaraderie.
 It’s friendly and in some ways feels laid back, but people have high standards when it comes to quality of work and commitment to the job.
 People often eat lunch together or socialise at the weekends, and staff of all levels can be found at team meals and social events.
-There’s not been a year yet when I haven’t been on the Tunnels team holiday.

 How would you describe your role and responsibilities to friends or family?